 Non-Dairy Strawberry Streusel Ice Cream from Baskin-Robbins

 Ice Cream is a dessert, right?
 If so, then we’d be crazy not to have Baskin-Robbins newest non-dairy ice cream flavor on this list.
-It’s crazy good and considering many Baskin-Robbins share a drive-thru with Dunkin’, you can grab on a scoop on the go!
+It’s crazy good and considering many Baskin-Robbins share a drive-thru with Dunkin’, you can grab a scoop on the go!

 Even if Strawberry Streusel gets rotated off the menu, Baskin-Robbins has seemed pretty committed to having at least one non-dairy option at their locations.
 It’s what makes Baskin-Robbins one our favorite places to grab dairy free ice cream.